Dad is nervous.

 Make sure you check with him first if you decide to buy something like a baby monitor, medical devices (If you need some inspiration for the best digital ear thermometer, check here.), strollers or car seats.

 Please keep an eye on BOTH parents in the build-up to the childbirth (and after).
-If they look like they are struggling, please offer some help, it is a lot more useful than any gift you can buy them.
+If they look like they are struggling, please offer some help.
+Gifts for expecting dad are cool and all, but looking out for them is a lot more useful than any gift you can buy.

 If you can think of anything that would be on this list, or you have had a good or bad experience with any of the gifts above, please get in touch!